-All applicants must submit an abbreviated proposal (original and two signed copies), containing a description of the proposed project, including sufficient information to address the evaluation criteria, with a total length of no more than five (5) double spaced pages (excluding SF-424), to the mailing address given above in the ADDRESSES section.
+All applicants must submit an abbreviated proposal (original and two signed copies), containing a description of the proposed project, including sufficient information to address the evaluation criteria, with a total length of no more than five (5) double spaced pages (excluding SF-424), to the Start Printed Page 79816mailing address given above in the ADDRESSES section.
 These proposals will be screened to determine whether they address the requirements outlined in this notice.
 Proposals that do not meet those requirements will not be considered further.

 Eight independent, objective individuals, at least half of whom are NIST employees, and who are knowledgeable about the scientific areas that the program addresses will conduct a technical review of each abbreviated proposal, based on the evaluation criteria described in the Evaluation Criteria section for this program.
 Each reviewer will evaluate and rank the proposals.
 The proposals will then be ranked based on the average of the reviewers' rankings.
 If non-Federal reviewers are used, the reviewers may discuss the proposals with each other, but the ranking will be determined on an individual basis, not as a consensus.